Last Update: March 28, 2017

 If Users want to modify, delete, or update personal information, Users should login to one of Paladin’s internal websites and click on the function that enables them to make these changes.
 Users are able to change User IDs (email addresses), update passwords, select optional programs, and update personal reports.

-We will retain your information for as long as your account is active or as needed to provide you services.
-If you wish to cancel your account or request that we no longer use your information to provide you services contact us at info@ paladinregistry.com.
-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
+We will retain User information for as long as User’s account is active or as needed to provide services to User.
+If User wishes to cancel an account or request that we no longer use User’s information to provide services contact us at info@ paladinregistry.com.
+We will retain and use User information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 12. Referral of Advisors